rpgreview/papersandpaychecks/pnp.md

 Starting Age: 15+3d4
 Profession Skills: Craft (Computing), Craft (chemical), Craft (pharmaceutical), Craft (writing), Investigate, Knowledge (Sciences), Knowledge (Philosophy), Knowledge (General), Language (various)

+Description: A scientist works with their mind for the livelihood.
+Typically found in academia and research industries, scientists are rather notorious for having detailed knowledge on specific subjects, and not much in the way of practical skills.
+As a result their office-environments are often an "sheltered workshop for the intellectually able".
+Despite their intelligence, they are often subject to unkind comments about their social skills, pay rates, and sometimes even personal hygiene.
+In turn, scientsist will smile and ponder the myriad of ways to remove the nuclear force that holds their interlocutors atoms together.
+Scientists have average pay, some unusual perks, and have a late starting age.

 | Level | Wage     | Perks		   |
 |-------|----------|-----------------------|